 BlazBlue: Chrono Phantasma Extend

-An expansion of the previous game expected to be released in the summer of 2015.
-This game will include a playable Celica A. Mercury as she largely relies on a copy of Nirvana (Carl's Nox Nyctores) created by Kokonoe to fight for her.
+An expansion of the previous game released in the summer of 2015.
+This game included a playable Celica A. Mercury as she largely relies on a copy of Nirvana (Carl's Nox Nyctores) created by Kokonoe to fight for her.
 The game also includes extra story content that was only found in the spinoff manga Remix Heart.

 BlayzBloo: Super Melee Brawlers Battle Royale